IbrahimJahwari/RDD_Sweden_Nuclear/README.md

 1. Refer to `data/README.md` for instructions on accessing the raw datasets from the ENTSO-E Transparency Platform.
 2. Run `Extra_Sweden_RDD.R` to clean and merge the raw files.
 3. Use `Sweden_RDD.R` or knit `Sweden_RDD.Rmd` to reproduce the analysis and results.
-4. Outputs will be saved to the `output/` directory.

 ## Software Requirements